coinchimera-prog/olist-ecommerce-SQL-anaylsis/README.md

 NOTE: Generative AI was used to assist in writing SQL queries and brainstorm business questions.

-# SQL Queries and Findings for Data
+# SQL Queries and Findings from Data
 Below are 7 business insights found during the analysis, as well as the SQL queries used to find them: